Draw distance: Alternatives

 A common trick used in games to disguise a short draw distance is to obscure the area with a distance fog.
 Alternative methods have been developed to sidestep the problem altogether using level of detail manipulation.
 Black & White was one of the earlier games to use adaptive level of detail to decrease the number of polygons in objects as they moved away from the camera, allowing it to have a massive draw distance while maintaining detail in close-up views.

 The Legend of Zelda: The Wind Waker uses a variant of the level of detail programming.
-The game overworld is divided into 49 squares.
+The game overworld is divided into 49 squares in a 7×7 grid.
 Each square has an island inside of it; the distances between the island and the borders of the square are considerable.
 Everything within a square is loaded when entered, including all models used in close-up views and animations.
 Utilizing the telescope item, one can see just how detailed even far-away areas are.
 However, textures are not displayed; they are faded in as one gets closer to the square's island.
 Islands outside of the current square are less detailed—however, these far-away island models do not degenerate any further than that, even though some of these islands can be seen from everywhere else in the overworld.
 In both indoor and outdoor areas, there is no distance fog; however, there are some areas where "distance" fog is used as an atmospheric effect.
 As a consequence to the developers' attention to detail, however, some areas of the game have lower frame rates due to the large number of enemies on screen.

 Halo 3 is claimed by its creators at Bungie to have a draw distance upwards of 14 miles, which is an example of the vastly improved draw distances made possible by more recent game consoles.
 In addition, Crysis is said to have a draw distance up to 16 km, while Cube 2: Sauerbraten has a potentially unlimited draw distance, possibly due to the larger map size.
 Grand Theft Auto V was praised for its seemingly infinite draw distance despite having a large, detailed map.